pombredanne/sunset/README.md

-Have you ever added a hack that you told yourself you would remember to get rid of later on?
+Have you ever added a hack that you told yourself you would remember to get rid of later on but it eventually becomes a permanent fixture of the codebase?
+With Sunset, simply annotate your code with special comments and the scanner will alert you when time has come to clean up your code!
-Sunset is a tool to help you remember -- all you have to do is wrap your code with special comments and have Sunset run automatically as part of your automated code quality processes :)

 Currently, Sunset is in pre-release development and only supports scanning Python source code.